What Do You Learn in Culinary School?

 Get ready to prep a lot of veggies.

 So, what is culinary school anyways?
-ICE alum Pamela Vachon (Culinary, '11) explains what the lessons are like and some of the skills you'll be taught in the kitchen classroom.
+ICE alum Pamela Vachon (Culinary, '11) explains what the culinary school curriculum is like and some of the skills you'll be taught in the kitchen classroom.

 To answer the question, “What do you learn in culinary school?” with the obvious response — how to cook — would perhaps be an oversimplification.
 Regardless, simple might be a good place to start when thinking about the purpose behind the culinary school curriculum.

 If you do decide to attend culinary school, you’re going to saute a lot more than you’re going to sous vide.
 You’re going to be asked to demonstrate consistency more often than creativity.
 Complexity, in terms of flavor and technique, comes only after a great deal of time spent mastering the fundamentals.

 The Culinary Arts program at ICE is comprised of five modules and 110 lessons, and concludes with an externship — with an emphasis on foundational learning.
 That all begins with basic products and skills and moves forward from there, layering on skills just as one might layer in flavors.

 Early lessons lean into product recognition, knife skills and food safety.
 More than a few days will go by at the beginning of your program before you use a stove.
 I definitely came to ICE with a mindset that I already had some cooking skills, but I can say from my own experience that the start-from-the-beginning method of teaching at ICE was critical to the training that happened both in and out of the classroom.